csc530/vuebulma/readme.md

 This package is very much still under active development.
 It is not recommended to use this in production.
 Feel free to help or report any issues😃.

-My attempt at creating a Vue component library using Bulma that's compatible with Vue 3, *and* it's composition api.
-I really love Bulma, and it's modern styling using CSS without JavaScript.
-It's definitely my bias over Bootstrap now😅.
+My attempt at creating a Vue component library using Bulma that's compatible with Vue 3, *and* it's composition api because I really love Bulma, and it's styling.

 ## Installation